LemonPy29/LemonPy29.github.io/explained-ml/gradient-boosting.md

 seed = 1301
 ```

-This is a very famous dataset on kaggle: *The titanic dataset*
+This is a famous one on kaggle: *The titanic dataset*.
+I will not go into the details, the only thing you need to now about it is that contains information (features) of the passengers of the Titanic and the aim is to predict if the passenger survived or not.

 ```python
 # modified version of the classic titanic data set from kaggle